MarkHoff/frontend-nanodegree-mobile-portfolio/README.md

     <!--<link href="//fonts.googleapis.com/css?family=Open+Sans:400,700" rel="stylesheet">  -->

 2. Inlined the style.css inside the html files instead of having it download the file.
-3. Used the ìasyncî keyword for the print.css file so that it wouldnít halt the DOM download waiting for the file to load (even though itís relatively small).
+3. Used the ‚Äúasync‚Äù keyword for the print.css file so that it wouldn‚Äôt halt the DOM download waiting for the file to load (even though it‚Äôs relatively small).
-4. Moved the Google Analytics script and the logCRP script to the bottom of the files since theyíre not needed to load the DOM or CSSOM.
+4. Moved the Google Analytics script and the logCRP script to the bottom of the files since they‚Äôre not needed to load the DOM or CSSOM.
 5. Resized and defined the sizes many of the images in the /img and the /views/images folders.
 6. Minified the following:
 a. bootstrap-grid.css (bootstrap-grid.min.css)